Mike Hancock (American football)

-Carl Michael Hancock (born February 25, 1950) is an American former professional football tight end in the National Football League (NFL) for the Washington Redskins.
-He played college football at Idaho State University and was selected in the eighth round of the 1973 NFL draft.
+Carl Michael Hancock (born February 25, 1950) is an American former professional football player who was a tight end in the National Football League (NFL) for the Washington Redskins.
+He played college football for the Idaho State Bengals and was selected in the eighth round of the 1973 NFL draft.
 He was traded to the Buffalo Bills in August 1975.